 Turning Negatives Into Positives

 This isn’t just theory.
-Kathy and Ros have found these foods to be good for them, and they encourage you and me to try them as well.
+Kathy and Ros have found these foods to be good for them, and they encourage you and me to try them, too.

 - Baked Avocado Cheesy Egg